punyhumangames/ArcPluginsDocumentation/docs/arcinventory/concepts/itemstack.md

 The second concept is the Item Stack, or Item Instance.
 Item Instancing can get very heavy with a lot of data, and Arc Inventory takes care to make each item as light as possible, while still being extendable.
-To achieve this, Arc Inventory creates two concepts for storing item data, the Stack and the Definition.
-The Item Stack is the per-instance data, and only data that is necissary is included in it.
-The Item Definition is the static data that doesn't change across instances, like the abilities an item grants or it's mesh.

-The difference between an Item Stack and an Item Defition is important and a key concept to understand with Arc Inventory

-!!! tip
-    It is possible and intended to extend both Item Stack and Item Definition.
-Extending Item Definition to add your own static data is extremely common.
-Extending ItemStack is less common, but if you need to replicate per-instance data, it can be easily done.
+To achieve this, Arc Inventory splits item data into `Item Fragments`, which can be applied to an Item Stack or an `Item Definition`.
+The Item Stack can query for any Fragment, searching for that fragment in either the Item Stack, Item Definition, or an item's Sub Items (details below).

+The Item Definition is a Data Asset that holds a list of Fragments that do not change.
+This reduces replication load massively.
+While the Item Definition is optional, effective use of Item Definitions allow for efficient networking and memory usage.

 ## Item Stacks

 Item Stacks are derived directly from UObject, and are replicated inline with the inventory (or other replicated actor who owns the stack).
-Item Stacks are extremely thin, and only replicate and contain necissary information for the instance of the object.
-The contain the full representation of an item, including the item definition
+Item Stacks are as thin as possible, containing the Item Definition, any Dynamic Item Fragments, and the list of Stat Tags.

 !!! warning
-    Internally, Item Stacks are duplicated or moved around, so a pointer to an item stack may expire when transfering items across inventories.
-This is to help better support replication, but does mean that it's required to discard pointers to items when transfering item stacks or merging them.
+    Internally, Item Stacks are duplicated or moved around, so a pointer to an item stack may expire when transferring items across inventories.
+This is to help better support replication, but does mean that it's required to discard pointers to items when transferring item stacks or merging them.

-Item Stacks can have a stack size, meaning multiple items of the same definition can be combined into one single object.
-They can be merged and split, creating new item stack objects in the process.
-The Item Definition must allow items to do this, and two item stacks with different sub-items cannot be merged.

-Item Stacks also hold instanced attribute sets for the instanced attribute system.
-When the inventory needs to store off attributes or active gameplay effects, it does so by storing them in the Item Stack.
+Item Stacks have what is known as a Stat Tag array.
+This is a list of Tag => Integer mappings that can be used to measure stack size or any other integer property on an item.

+### Fragments

+Item Fragments are the instanced properties for each item.
+They are composable, overridable, and optionally replicated.
+To acquire a Fragment, the Item Stack provides query functions named `FindFirstFragment` and `FindAllFragments`.

+Fragments originating from an Item Definition are known as "Static Fragments", and do not replicate (the item definition pointer itself is replicated).
+Fragments originating from the Item Stack's fragment array are known as "Dynamic Fragments", and can be replicated.
+Fragments originating from a Sub Item are known as "Sub Item Fragments", and may or may not replicate depending on if the sub item fragment is static or dynamic.

+`FindFirstFragment` returns the first fragment found that matches the query from either the Sub Item Stacks, The Dynamic Fragments, or the Item Definition (in that order).
+This behavior can be used to create overrides for certain Fragments, using Sub Items or Dynamic Fragments to override base properties.

+`FindAllFragments` returns every fragment that matches the query.
+This includes Dynamic Fragments and Sub Item Fragments.
+It is up to the user to determine where the fragments came from.

+!!! tip
+    Item Fragments can be created in either C++ or Blueprint.

+!!! tip
+    If a Fragment is intended to be often as a Dynamic Fragment, it's best to pack as many properties into a single fragment as possible.
+If a Fragment is most intended to be placed on an Item Definition, it's best to split it up as much as possible.

+!!! note
+    In Arc Inventory 1.0, it was often necessary to access the Item Definition to access properties on an item.
+This is no longer needed in 2.0, as the Fragment Queries handle accessing properties.
+It is not recommended to access the item definition from an item stack pointer.

 ### Sub Item Stacks

 Item Stacks can contain a list of Item Stacks as "Sub Items".
-These are fully functional items with definitions that are attached to the parent item.
+These are fully functional items with fragments that are attached to the parent item.
 Sub Items can be nested indefinitely.
 This can be used to create a component system.

 Sub Items are replicated inline, and every item can have different sub items.
 They are ideal for replicating option information with certain item instances.

+Fragments on a Sub Item Stack are returned first when querying the parent item's Fragments.
+This allows Sub Items to override parent item fragments.

 !!! tip
     Use Sub Item Stacks to implement perks, attachments, or even firing modes on your items!

 ## Item Definitions

 Item Definitions are the static data for items.
-They are used as class definitions and CDOs only, never instanced.
-In this regard, they can be very lightly replicated, and are key to high performance in the system.

-Item Definitions carry all of the data required to make the item work.
-They are often subclassed to add more data depending on the usage of that item, and easily support all kinds of data.
-Different subclasses of the Inventory Component do work with the data in an Item Definition to achieve functionality.
+They are Data Assets, and are instanced once per game instance and replicated simply as a pointer.

+Dynamic Fragments on an Item Stack are returned before Fragments on an Item Definition when querying for fragments.
+This can be used to override a Definition's fragment with a dynamic fragment.

+!!! tip
+    Create default values for item names and descriptions in Item Definitions, and override it with a Dynamic Fragment on an item stack!

-!!! note
+!!! tip
-    It is the Inventory that applies GA primitives to the character.
-The Item Definition simply contains that data.
+    Item Definitions are entirely optional on an item.
+While there is quite a bit of network overhead with a fully dynamic item, it's entirely possible.
+It works great in single player scenarios!

 ## World Stacks

-Given that Item Stacks and Item Definitions are not actors, Items cannot be placed in the game world.
+Given that Item Stacks are not actors, Items cannot be placed in the game world.
 Since this is a common need for inventory systems, Arc Inventory contains a class, `AArcItemStackWorldObject`, which implements basic replication and visuals for an item.

 It is recommended that you set up a subclass of this actor, and override the setting in the Project Settings to use it.
 You can use `UArcItemBPFunctionLibrary::SpawnWorldItem` or the `Spawn World Item` function in blueprint to spawn World Items easily.